Mu2e/kb-mcp/docs/guides/adding-documents.md

   kb add "$file" --source-id archive done

-# Process all at once
+# Chunk and embed all documents that don't have chunks yet
-kb tools chunk-and-embed-all
+kb tools chunk-and-embed-all archive

+# Or if documents are already chunked, just embed chunks without embeddings
+kb embedding embed-all --source-id archive
 ```

 ## 2. Using Importers